 Outside of lessons students are able to use the ICT facilities to undertake workshops for most subjects.
 We provide a VLE where students can access their user area documents and resources for every subject at any time from any location outside the school.
 This VLE also allows students to access both student and staff email accounts from home and is another medium for the submission of homework.

 When students reach the end of Yr 9, they make the decision as to what direction to take.
-The department offers an exciting KS4 ICT option through the OCR Nationals course where students continue to use the skills they gained and developed at KS3 level.
-Student as part of this course complete 5 unique units in the following areas: Web Design, Multimedia, Animation, Desk Top Publishing and Business Skills Course.
+The department offers an exciting KS4 ICT curriculum for students to choose from.

 The Maths Department is one of the most successful departments in the school.
 Each year we have enjoyed record results which rank us in the top 2% of schools in the country.